Sotheby's, BofA, J.C. Penney attract hedge fund buyers

 ETON PARK CAPITAL MANAGEMENT

-Eton doubled its stake in Moody's Corp (MCO.N) stake to 2 million from 1 million while selling out of its 4.25 million share stake in News Corp (NWSA.O).
+Eton doubled its stake in Moody's Corp (MCO.N) stake to 2 million shares from 1 million while selling out of its 4.25 million-share stake in News Corp (NWSA.O).

 (Writing by Jennifer Ablan; Editing by Steve Orlofsky)